vedph/cadmus-itinera/Readme.md

 Components for the Itinera project in Cadmus.
 This library is derived from <https://github.com/vedph/cadmus_itinera> and will replace it once completed.

-All the codicological components have been moved to an [independent library](https://github.com/vedph/cadmus-codicology).
+All the generic codicological components have been moved to an [independent library](https://github.com/vedph/cadmus-codicology).

 ## Models